datastaxdevs/workshop-nosqlbench/README.md

 use as if it were our own computer (e.g. downloading files, executing programs and scripts, even launching containers from within it).

-The button below will: spawn your own Gitpod container + clone this repository in it + preinstall the required dependencies: **ctrl-click on it** to make sure you "Open in new tab" (Note: you may have to authenticate through Github in the process):
+The Gitpod button below will: spawn your own Gitpod container + clone this repository in it + preinstall the required dependencies.
+Now **ctrl-click on it** to make sure you "Open in new tab" (Note: you may have to authenticate through Github in the process):